SymphonyPlatformSolutions/symphony-bdk-ui-toolkit/src/components/base/multi-value-input/info.md

 The GET endpoint is called as soon as either the Value array changes (that is, an option is selected or deleted), or after a debouncing period that follows a typing event in the search input.

+To change the "clear message" button, that wipes all current values, you can utilize the ```clearMessage``` prop.
+Additionally, you can alter the "no results found" message by passing a ```noResultsMessage``` prop.

 ### Custom Components
 #### ```CustomTag```